eddyystop/feathers-an-introduction/chat/client/webpack.md

 ## Running the example

+- Move to the local directory: `cd ./examples/chat/client/webpack`.
 - Build the bundle and start the server with `npm run build`.
 - Point a browser tab at `//localhost:3030/client.html`.
     - Switch to Sign Up route.